saiharishavula/ML-Algos/README.md

 # ML-Algos
-Some of the ML algorithms
+Some of the Basic Implemented ML algorithms